wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/lab-prepare.md

 In this task, you will first save the Power BI Desktop file.

-1. In Power BI Desktop, click the **File** ribbon tab to open the backstage view.
+1. Open Power BI Desktop.
+Click the **File** ribbon tab to open the backstage view.

 2. Select **Save**.